 Prior to this position, Mike spent 30 years at IBM, rising to Distinguished Engineer, an executive-level technical position.
 Mike held various roles in his IBM career, including eight years at IBM’s customer-facing website, ibm.com, most recently as the Manager of ibm.com Web Experience, where he led 65 information architects, web designers, webmasters, programmers, and technical architects around the world.

 Mike is the co-author of the best-selling 2005 book Search Engine Marketing, Inc. (along with fellow search marketing expert Bill Hunt), which is now in its Second Edition (2008).
 Mike is also the author of the acclaimed Internet marketing book, Do It Wrong Quickly: How the Web Changes the Old Marketing Rules, named one of best business books of 2007 by the Miami Herald.
-Mike also writes for the Biznology® newsletter and blog, as well as a regular column for Search Engine Guide.
+Mike also founded and writes for Biznology®, as well as a regular column for Search Engine Guide.

 In addition to Mike’s broad technical background, he holds an Advanced Certificate in Market Management Practice from the Royal UK Charter Institute of Marketing and is a Visiting Lecturer at the University of Virginia’s Darden School of Business.
 He is a member of the Search Engine Marketing Council of the Direct Marketing Association, and was a charter member of the DMA’s Interactive Marketing Advisory Board.